When are information sessions offered?

 Should I directly contact any university that interests me?

 Until you are officially accepted by a program/university, please allow OIP to serve as a liaison.
-Once you have been officially accepted by the affiliate program provider or overseas university, please feel free to take the initiative to contact them directly with questions.
+Once you have been officially accepted by the affiliate program provider or overseas university, please feel free to contact them directly with questions.

 Yes!
 All credit-bearing international opportunities are facilitated through OIP.

+After attending an information session, you are ready to meet with an advisor.
 You can easily schedule an appointment by stopping by the Office of International Programs or by calling us at (910) 962-3685.
-Appointments are not scheduled via email.
+Appointments cannot be scheduled via email.

-What information will I need to have on hand when I meet with an advisor?
+How do I prepare to meet with an advisor?

 The more research you can do prior to your appointment, the more focused and in-depth your meeting can be.
-If possible, be sure to attend one of our twice weekly information sessions.
+It is helpful if you have explored your options on our website using our Program Search feature.

-What is the best way to contact an advisor when I have specific questions?
+What is the best way to contact an advisor if I have specific questions?

 Advisors can be contacted via phone or email, or through a one-on-one appointment.

-Will I be able to find out what classes are available in a school that interests me?
+Can I find out what classes are available in a school that interests me?

-Availability of course information varies by program, and you will typically be able to get general course information prior to departing.
 This information can usually be found on the host university's website.
+Availability of course information varies by program, and you will typically be able to find general course information prior to departure.
 An advisor can often assist you with questions regarding the availability of an academic major or a general course of study at a particular university.

 How do I find out if the classes are taught in English?